sahobitayo/python-challenge/README.md

 ## Python-Challenge
-# Python Project for Rice University

-In this homework project, I will be using previous learnt concepts to complete two python challenges, PyElections and PyFinances.
+In this  project, I will  complete two python challenges, PyElections and PyFinances.
 Both of these challenges encompasses a real-world situation Python scripting skills can come in handy.

 # PyElections